 b) The award will cease the day the award completes as listed on the Final Award Letter or the date you depart the UK, if this is earlier than the award completion date.

 c) Extensions to the original fellowship duration may be permitted in exceptional circumstances, but the total duration must not exceed 12 months.
 All extensions are subject to the availability of funds and assessed on a case-by-case basis.
 Extensions are not automatic and should not be assumed.

 d) Chevening Fellows are required to abide by all conditions of their UK visa.

 e) Stipend payments will only be made for the duration of the fellowship.

-f) Fellow are expected to return to their home country on completion of their fellowship.
+f) You are expected to return to your home country on completion of their fellowship.

 d) Deferrals will only be considered for participation in the subsequent academic year’s programme.
 Candidates who do not take up their award in the subsequent year will forfeit their fellowship and will be required to apply in the next application round.

 e) All other candidates selected for a Chevening Fellowship who are unable to take up their award must normally withdraw from the award and re-apply the following year.